17.12.2025

 • minor children.

-• copy of a foreign passport valid for at least three months beyond the residence permit expiry date;
+• copy of a valid passport (valid at least 3 months beyond residence expiry);

 • bank statement or proof of income;

-• receipt confirming payment of the residence permit card fee;
+• proof of payment of the administrative fee;

-• police clearance certificate from the applicant’s country of origin.
+• police clearance certificate from the country of origin.

-• After that, the residence permit application is submitted.
+• After ownership registration, the residence application is submitted.

 Other news